Doping in association football

 The use of performance-enhancing drugs in association football occurres since the 1920s.
-Incidences of the use of performance-enhancing drugs ("doping") in football seem to be lower than in other sports.
-However, this could also be explained by the low amount of unannounced drug testing during training and lack of sample preservation.
+There was a low amount of unannounced drug testing and lack of sample preservation for a long period respectively still now in many areas.
 There were also no further investigations or consequences in the Operación Puerto doping case or other revelations.
+Another cause for concern is and was the widespread use of painkillers.
+However, they are legal.

 International associations

 FIFA

 In the run-up to the 2006 FIFA World Cup, the FIFA Congress ratified the World Anti-Doping Agency (WADA) code, being the last of the Olympic sports to agree to "anti-doping".
 FIFA applies the minimum two-year ban for first-time offenders, although there are exceptions.
 When a player accused of doping can prove the substance was not intended to enhance performance, FIFA can reduce the sanction to a warning in a first offence, a two-year ban for a second offense and lifetime ban in case of repetition.

 In 2014, the biological passport was introduced in the 2014 World Cup: blood and urine samples from all players before the competition and from two players per team and per match are analysed by the Swiss Laboratory for Doping Analyses.